alexgolec/tda-api/docs/streaming.rst

 This stream is defined and will connect, however it appears that it does not provide data.
-Connecting to it results in heartbeat messages that indicate that the stream is open, but to date we haven't seen any data be passed throug.
+Connecting to it results in heartbeat messages that indicate that the stream is open, but to date we haven't seen any data be passed through.
 We currently believe this is an issue on TDA's side.

 .. automethod:: tda.streaming::StreamClient.timesale_options_subs